Raymond James Reaffirms Outperform Rating for OrganiGram (TSE:OGI)

-OrganiGram (TSE:OGI)‘s stock had its “outperform” rating reaffirmed by equities research analysts at Raymond James in a note issued to investors on Thursday, Analyst Price Targets reports.
-They presently have a C$5.00 price objective on the stock.
-Raymond James’ target price points to a potential upside of 51.98% from the stock’s current price.
+Raymond James reaffirmed their outperform rating on shares of OrganiGram (TSE:OGI) in a research report sent to investors on Wednesday, Analyst Ratings Network reports.
+The firm currently has a C$5.00 price objective on the stock.

-Other equities analysts have also recently issued research reports about the stock.
-Haywood Securities reduced their price target on shares of OrganiGram from C$4.75 to C$3.50 and set an “underperform” rating on the stock in a research report on Wednesday, April 14th.
-Eight Capital increased their price target on shares of OrganiGram from C$2.40 to C$3.85 and gave the stock a “na” rating in a research report on Friday, March 12th.
-CIBC increased their price target on shares of OrganiGram from C$3.25 to C$3.75 and gave the stock an “underperform” rating in a research report on Friday, June 11th.
-Alliance Global Partners reduced their price target on shares of OrganiGram from C$4.00 to C$3.75 and set an “underpeform” rating on the stock in a research report on Thursday, April 15th.
-Finally, Jefferies Financial Group increased their price target on shares of OrganiGram from C$3.48 to C$3.57 in a research report on Thursday, April 22nd.
-Three investment analysts have rated the stock with a sell rating, four have issued a hold rating and two have issued a buy rating to the company.
-The company has an average rating of “Hold” and a consensus target price of C$3.83.
+Other analysts have also issued research reports about the company.
+Haywood Securities dropped their price objective on OrganiGram from C$4.75 to C$3.50 and set an underperform rating on the stock in a research note on Wednesday, April 14th.
+Royal Bank of Canada raised OrganiGram to a neutral rating in a research report on Tuesday, May 11th.
+ATB Capital upped their target price on OrganiGram from C$3.75 to C$4.25 and gave the company a na rating in a research report on Wednesday.
+Jefferies Financial Group upped their target price on OrganiGram from C$3.48 to C$3.57 in a research report on Thursday, April 22nd.
+Finally, Alliance Global Partners decreased their target price on OrganiGram from C$4.00 to C$3.75 and set an underpeform rating on the stock in a research report on Thursday, April 15th.
+Two equities research analysts have rated the stock with a sell rating, four have given a hold rating and two have given a buy rating to the stock.
+OrganiGram presently has an average rating of Hold and a consensus target price of C$3.90.

 Organigram Holdings Inc, through its subsidiaries, produces and sells cannabis and cannabis-derived products in Canada.
 It offers cannabis flowers, extracts, edibles and oils, beverages, and other cannabis products for adult recreational market under the Edison Reserve, Edison Cannabis Co, ANKR Organics, and Trailblazer brands; and medical cannabis products, including strains, cannabis oils, extracts, edibles, beverages, and vaporizers for the medical market.